 There are no historical reports of fisheries-caused mortality or serious injury of Eastern North Pacific right whales.
-However, given what we know about susceptibility of other large whales to fisheries-caused mortality and serious injury, we assume that the potential exists for North Pacific right whales.
-Mortality and serious injury of humpback whales and fin whales in trawl gear, gray whales in gillnet gear, and bowhead whales in pot gear (George et al. 2017) has been documented.
-While much of the trawl fleet has observer coverage, several gillnet fisheries and pot fisheries in the range of Eastern North Pacific right whales do not.
+However, given what we know about susceptibility of other large whales to fisheries-caused mortality and serious injury in the eastern North Pacific and elsewhere, potential for such interactions with North Pacific right whales almost certainly exists.
+Entanglement in fishing gear, including lobster pot and sink gillnet gear, is a significant source of mortality and serious injury for North Atlantic right whales (Knowlton et al. 2022).
+Mortality and serious injury of humpback, fin, gray, and bowhead whales in a variety of gear types, including trawl, gillnet, and pot gear has been documented (Muto et al. 2022, Carretta et al. 2022, George et al. 2017).
+While much of the Alaska and U.S. West Coast trawl fleet has observer coverage, several gillnet fisheries and pot fisheries in the range of Eastern North Pacific right whales do not.
 Therefore, the potential for fisheries-caused mortality and serious injury may be greater than is reflected in existing observer data.

 Right whales, presumably from the Western North Pacific population, have suffered fisheries-caused mortality or serious injury.
 Gillnets were implicated in the death of a right whale off the Kamchatka Peninsula (Russia) in October of 1989 (Kornev 1994).
 The Marine Mammal Commission reported that in February 2015, a young right whale was found entangled in aquaculture gear in South Korea; much of the gear was cut off, but the whale's fate is unknown.
 In October 2016, an entangled right whale was reported to have died while being disentangled in Volcano Bay, Hokkaido, Japan.
 And in July 2018, fishermen in the Sea of Okhotsk took video of a right whale that was entangled in the rope of a crab pot but later freed itself.
 No other incidental takes of right whales are known to have occurred in the North Pacific, although two photographs from the North Pacific Right Whale Photo-identification Catalogue show possible fishing gear entanglement (A. Kennedy, NMFS-AFSC-MML, pers. comm., 21 September 2011; Ford et al. 2016).
 The right whale photographed on 25 October 2013 off British Columbia and northern Washington State showed evidence of probable fishing gear entanglement (Ford et al. 2016).
 Given the very small estimate of abundance, any mortality or serious injury incidental to commercial fisheries would be considered significant.
-Entanglement in fishing gear, including lobster pot and sink gillnet gear, is a significant source of mortality and serious injury for North Atlantic right whales (Waring et al. 2014).